twak/chordatlas/README.md

 1. download the [chordatlas binary](https://drive.google.com/open?id=1FC5K2kKP12jQLlE97YlwhzceTrLgxuDn)
 1. run with `java -jar -Xmx10g chordatlas-0.0.1-SNAPSHOT.jar`  (the 10g says to use a 10Gb heap)

+There are additional requirements and instructions for [bigSUR](https://github.com/twak/chordatlas/wiki/BigSUR-details) and [frankenGAN](https://github.com/twak/chordatlas/wiki/frankenGAN-details).

 code is alpha / academic-grade: use at your own risk. other hints:

 1. it will write a file `.tweed_config` into your home directory; this is the only state it creates outside of the data folders.